o-ran-sc/ric-plt-sdlpy/ricsdl-package/README.md

 technology can be changed without affecting SDL API clients.
 Currently, Redis database is used as a backend data storage solution.

+Notifications

+Notifications functionality provide SDL clients the possibility to receive notifications about data changes in SDL namespaces.
+SDL client receiving notifications about data changes is referred to as "subscriber", while the SDL client modifying data and publishing notifications is referred to as "publisher".

 Install
 -------